vmware/versatile-data-kit/airflow-comparison.md

 ## Summary

 To summarize, Versatile Data Kit and Apache Airflow’s differences arise out of the different abstraction levels they attempt to provide the user with.
-Airflow is much lower level, more generalized, offering a wider set of capabilities, whereas VDK offers more restricted functionality aimed specifically at providing data engineers with higher level abstractions tailored to their needs.
+Airflow is much lower level, more generalized, offering a wider set of capabilities, whereas VDK offers more opinionated functionality aimed specifically at providing data engineers with higher level abstractions tailored to their needs.
+Additionally, Versatile Data Kit is natively extensible, as most of its built-in functionality is implemented through its extensibility mechanism.

 They are comparable in terms of lineage collection, as they can both be OpenLineage-compliant with the correct extensions, and both offer query-level granularity - VDK offers it directly, and Airflow offers it at the level of DAG jobs, which can be invoked to run individual queries.
 VDK however also offers job-wide lineage collection, whereas Airflow does not offer any lineage collection on the actual DAG run.